 In order to participate as a student at Notre Dame of Maryland University, a student is required to, and agrees to, maintain academic integrity.
 The University's Honor Code requires academic honesty, and it is expected that all work submitted by a student is the student's own.
-Violations of Academic Integrity/Misconduct Policy can lead to severe penalties, up to expulsion from the University.
-Violations of Academic Integrity/Misconduct Policy include cheating, plagiarism, fabrication, falsification, or other actions that violate commonly accepted intellectual and ethical standards within academic communities.
-Academic Integrity/Misconduct Policy applies to work in progress as well as completed work.
+A student is prohibited from committing any of the following acts which constitute violation(s) of the Honor Code: